Meet the devs, Leaders travel, GDC and introducing Tiago

 According to the feedback we got from playtesting the game, we decided to rework a bit the way population growth and happiness is working as well as the overall design of the colony management screen and we are quite happy with what we have.
 We'll be implementing this new design in the game this month.

 On the dev side we did some clean-ups, improvements and reworks.
 We also added the ability to travel from colony to colony, with a leader.
 In order to do this, we must calculate the shortest route from one point of the planet to another, much like a car GPS would do.
 This is called pathfinding.
 Here you can see an visualization of what the algorithm is doing to find the best route:

 Visualization what the pathfinding algorithm is doing.
-You can see how it gets closer and closer to the solution, constantly trying new paths and distracting the ones that are longer than the best one found yet.
+You can see how it gets closer and closer to the solution, constantly trying new paths and discarding the ones that are longer than the best one found yet.
 In the real game, all of this happens instantly, invisible to the player.

 We also took the time to add a satisfying animation when the leader arrives at its destination:

 Animation that triggers when arriving at an unexplored site.

 We have also been preparing a lot for GDC (Game Developer Conference in San Francisco) which is both very exciting and intimidating.
 We are coached by Pro Helvetia and Swiss Games on how to best present ourselves and our project, for media, publishers and so on.

 We have also finalized the dev plan for GDC and locked all the features which we will present there.